 Rotates the display so the top of the display is always oriented to be in the look direction of the sensor when it acquired the image.

 Applies the default settings from the stretch chosen on the drop-down menu to the selected raster layer.
 Stretch methods are as follows:

 You can change the default values used by the standard deviation and percent clip on the Stretch tab of the Image Analysis Options dialog box .

 Opens an interactive window allowing you to modify the minimum and maximum range of values to which the stretch is applied.

-Applies the selected resampling method to the selected raster layer.
-Resampling methods are these:
+Applies the specified resampling method to the selected raster layer.
+Resampling methods include the following:

 Displays the selected image at its optimal resolution within the display.

 Interactively reveals what is underneath a selected raster layer.